 Eliminating Light Pollution at Sea Turtle Nesting Beaches

 Assessment for Recovery of Gulf of Mexico Fisheries

 Restoration and Management of Escribano Point Coastal Habitat

-The number of awards from the Gulf Environmental Benefit Fund in the state of Louisiana now stands at 13, with a total current value of more than $607 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Louisiana now stands at 13, with a total current value of nearly $730 million.

 Adaptive Management: Louisiana River Diversions and Barrier Islands

 Increase Atchafalaya Flow to Terrebonne: Planning, Engineering and Design

 Caminada Beach and Dune Increment Engineering, Design and Construction